 6.2.1 Package binaries from P3M

 P3M is a freely available service2 provided by Posit.
-It’s very similar to CRAN, but provides binaries for many popular Linux distributions, like CentOS, Rocky Linux, OpenSUSE, RHEL, SLES, Ubunutu and Debian.
+It’s very similar to CRAN, but provides binaries for many popular Linux distributions, like CentOS, Rocky Linux, OpenSUSE, RHEL, SLES, Ubuntu and Debian.
 (Not relevant to this discussion, but very useful in general, it also provides snapshots so you can easily roll back packages to any point in time.)

 You should ask your system administrator to configure P3M for your production systems so that it just works.
 If you need to do it yourself, you can following the P3M setup instructions, e.g.: